NEWS & EVENTS

 Worship Schedule

-• Worship is held on Sundays at 9:00 in the Sanctuary and 11:10 in the Sanctuary and on livestream
+• Worship is held on Sundays at 10:00 in the Sanctuary and on livestream

-Starting on September 17, we are switching the time of our livestream.
-We will livestream the 11:10 service each week.
+We will livestream the 10:00 service each week.
 A recording is available after the service is over.
 Services are available for a full year, so please explore our sermon library for all available sermons and services.

 Church Calendar